mstange/macos-intel-integer-equality-bug-repro/README.md

+# Investigation complete, repository archived

+We traced the bug to the use of the `texelFetchOffset` function.
+There is a more reduced standalone testcase at [jrmuizel/texel-fetch-offset](https://github.com/jrmuizel/texel-fetch-offset).

+More details on the bug are in [bug 1690027](https://bugzilla.mozilla.org/show_bug.cgi?id=1690027).

+# Old description

 This is a snapshot of a webrender revision that was hitting a macOS/Intel OpenGL shader compilation bug.
 [This particular bug was filed as bug 1689510](https://bugzilla.mozilla.org/show_bug.cgi?id=1689510), but we have hit variations of broken integer equality comparisons [many times before](https://github.com/servo/webrender/wiki/Driver-issues#2864---mac-glsl-compiler-bug-with-integer-comparisons).

 It has been reduced by some amount but not by much.